Amatuon/HeavyAthleteDocs/Everything Else/Motto.md

 - This is our community time when we gather.
 We reaffirm our bonds and push each other to become better.

 Celebrate:
 - Look at your placement in Rankings.
 Every score is based of a percentage of the world record.
-Every PR brings you closer
+Every PR brings you closer.
 - Look at your athlete page.
 Track your progress and growth over time.
 - Look at the games pages.
 If you are signed in you have the option to instantly see every throw that was a PR or SB for every athlete.
 - The reason we have to celebrate so hard is, at the first game I ever attended [Wes Kiser](https://heavyathlete.com/athlete/nasga4044/) said, "Celebrate every PR, because one day they stop."